uber-archive/lint-trap/docs/code-editor-support.md

 ## vim - syntastic

 There is a plugin for syntastic, but it is not yet in syntastic.
+To use it:
-Just copy [`linttrap.vim`][linttrap.vim] to the following folder in syntastic in your `~/.vim/` folder.
+- copy [`linttrap.vim`][linttrap.vim] to the `syntax\_checkers/javascript/`

-`syntastic/syntax_checkers/javascript/`
+  folder within the syntastic plugin folder
+  - if you're using pathogen, this should be `~/.vim/bundle/syntastic/syntax\_checkers/javascript/`
+- enable the linttrap checker by adding this line to your vimrc: `let g:syntastic\_javascript\_checkers = ["linttrap"]`

 ## Other Editors